Coach U16 Boys

 Favorite Soccer Team, Coach or Player

-I enjoy watching many teams play, from the smooth passing of Barcelona and its core of skill between Messi, Iniesta, and Xavier, to the more powerful play of Manchester United with Rooney, Scholes, and Nani.
+I enjoy watching many teams play, from the smooth passing of Barcelona and its core of skill between Messi, Iniesta, and Xavi, to the more powerful play of Manchester United with Rooney, Vidic, and Van Persey.
 I am enjoying watching Major League Soccer teams evolve and become more skillful and less dependent on athleticism.
 I hope to be doing the same with the players and teams I coach.

 Just for Fun

-Having retired from professional life as Director of Museum and Archives for the National Soccer Hall of Fame, I enjoy volunteering in the community, most often at Caffe Lena and Saratoga Hospital, and am a bicycle rider, having completed my first century ride last Fall.
+Having retired from professional life as Director of Museum and Archives for the National Soccer Hall of Fame, I enjoy volunteering in the community, most often at Caffe Lena and Saratoga Hospital, and am a bicycle rider, having ridden multiple long distance rides, including riding from Washington, D.C. to Pittsburgh along the C&O Canal and the Great Allegheny Passage.